squadwuschel/MvcControllerToProxyGenerator/README.md

 `Scripts\ProxyGeneratorScript.tt`

-in the config Section **"SETTINGS for MANUAL adjustments"**, here you can find some settings you can/need to change, that the generator works right.
+in the config section **"SETTINGS for MANUAL adjustments"**, here you can find some settings you can/need to change, that the generator works right.

 Here you **NEED to set** the name of your current WebPoject.
 Warning: If you have manually renamed the web directory where your website is located, then you need to insert the foldername here and NOT the WebprojectName.